Brent-Tunnicliff/lib-container-android/README.md

 ## Disclaimer

 This project are open source and open to anyone to use as they see fit.
-But I am building these with myself as the main target audience, so this will not be published anywhere.
+But I am building these with myself as the main target audience.
-This is designed to be imported into other projects using https://jitpack.io.